-Dalley Farm is a grade II\ listed building, a significant element under Attributes 2 and 5, as stated in Section 3 of the current WHS Management Plan 2020-25 (https://managementplan.derwentvalleymills.org/part-a/1-2-1-statement-of-outstanding-universal-value/) and therefore clearly contributes to the Outstanding Universal Value of the WHS.
-The current proposal, which is within the immediate curtilage of the listed building, will negatively impact on its setting and the relationship of the farm with the wider World Heritage Site and its relict landscape setting.
-This will directly impact on the World Heritage Site's integrity and authenticity, which is one of the mainstays of Outstanding Universal Value.
+Dalley Farm is a grade II listed building, a significant element under Attributes 2 and 5, as stated in Section 3 of the current WHS Management Plan 2020-25 (https://managementplan.derwentvalleymills.org/part-a/1-2-1-statement-of-outstanding-universal-value/) and therefore clearly contributes to the Outstanding Universal Value of the WHS.
+The current proposal, which is within the immediate curtilage of the listed building, has the potential to negatively impact on its setting, the relationship of the farm with the wider World Heritage Site and its relict landscape setting.
+This could potentially impact directly on the World Heritage Site's integrity and authenticity, which is one of the mainstays of Outstanding Universal Value.